 Central Market (Marché Central) (15 min walk):

 If you’re a foodie, this is the place to go.
-This Art Deco gem is filled with fresh dates, local honey, and vibrant spices.
-In fact, some visitors even buy fish here and have it grilled nearby on the spot.
+This Art Deco market is filled with fresh dates, local honey, and colorful spices, while some visitors even buy fish here and have it grilled nearby on the spot.

 Marina Shopping Mall (5 min walk):

 Located right next to the cruise port, this modern mall is the easiest option for international brands, last-minute essentials, or a comfortable air-conditioned break.
-As a result, it’s especially convenient if you have limited time.
+It’s especially convenient if you have limited time.

 What to Buy: Top Moroccan Souvenirs